 Children who experience healthy family relationships at a young age show more control and regulation of their emotions when they're older, reports Sage Journals.
 People who have more control over regulating their emotions are self-aware and able to deal with feelings of any kind in appropriate and healthy ways.

 Family Closeness Helps People Live Longer

-In a recent long-term study, researchers found adults with no close relationships to family members other than a spouse were about twice as likely to to die as adults with close family relationships.
-Results from the study also showed a lot of strong family ties were more beneficial than a few strong family relationships, and family bonds lengthened life more than friendship bonds.
-It seems there's something special about family members that makes people feel supported and happy in a way no other person can.
+In a long-term study, researchers found adults with no close relationships to family members other than a spouse were about twice as likely to die as adults with close family relationships.
+Results from the study also showed that many strong family ties were more beneficial than a few strong family relationships, and family bonds lengthened life more than friendship bonds.
+It seems there's something specifically special about family members that makes people feel supported and happy in a way no other person can.

 Why Are Families Important to Society?

 The importance of family in modern society is evident when you examine research about topics like crime, the economy, and social services.
 The important thing to remember is that family type isn't as important as the stability of the family unit.